 “I’m very proud of the engagement and motivation of our team.
 They all have a common goal to be successful and it’s exciting to see that passion.” - Steve Wilkins, General Manager, Brose Canada

 Access to a highly skilled workforce and the ability to collaborate with educational institutions are key business advantages to being located in London.

 More than 200 of Brose 750 employees have been at the plant for over five years – a testament to the company’s commitment to bring a workplace of choice.

 “London’s overall business support has been instrumental to what we have been able to accomplish here,” says Wilkins.

 In turn, Brose has helped keep London’s advanced manufacturing sector in top form.
 Almost 25% of the plants suppliers are in Ontario, with 10% coming from the London region.

-A leading name in developing and delivering innovative building materials, Hanwha opened its first Canadian plant in London six years ago.
+A leading name in developing and delivering innovative building materials, Hanwha L&C Canada home to the HanStone brand of high end Quartz Surfaces, opened its first Canadian plant in London eight years ago.

 “A huge benefit of being located in London is that we can easily access raw materials at a reasonable cost.” - Michael Kim, Chief Executive Officer at Hanwha.